Grenke hikes Leasing growth forecast to up to 21 pct

-FRANKFURT, July 4 German IT-leasing specialist Grenke raised its forecast for 2017 new business at its Leasing segment after newly purchased leased assets boosted growth in the first half of the year.
+FRANKFURT, July 4 (Reuters) - German IT-leasing specialist Grenke raised its forecast for 2017 new business at its Leasing segment after newly purchased leased assets boosted growth in the first half of the year.

 Grenke said on Tuesday it now saw new business at its Leasing segment rising by 16 to 21 percent this year, above its previous guidance for 11 to 16 percent.
 New business in the segment rose by 20.9 percent in the first half.